xebialabs/xl-deploy-kubernetes-helm-chart/README.md

 - *ingress.hosts*: DNS name for accessing UI of Digital.ai Deploy

-The following tables lists the configurable parameters of the Digital.ai Deploy chart and their default values.
+The following table lists the configurable parameters of the Digital.ai Deploy chart and their default values.
 Parameter                                          |Description                                                                                                                                                          |Default
 ---------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 K8sSetup.Platform                                  |Platform on which to install the chart.
 Allowed values are PlainK8s and AWSEKS                                                                                                                               |PlainK8s